orlp/golf-cpu/specification.md

 of instructions:

     ; Everything after a semicolon is a comment.
+    ; All operations are one-per-line, end a line in a backslash (\) followed by ; only whitespace to split up long lines.

+    ; You may assign arbitrary Python expressions to an assembly variable ; (registers are special variables).
+    tmp = a

     ; A label is an identifier of the form [a-zA-Z_][a-zA-Z0-9_]+ followed by a ; colon.
 It is replaced in the final code by an offset in bytes from the ; start of the instruction stream to the first instruction after the label.
     tolower:
-        ; Immediates may be full Python expressions, as long as they evaluate to ; a 64-bit integer.
+        ; Arguments may be full Python expressions, as long as they evaluate to ; a 64-bit integer or a register. in c
-        in a
-        add a, a, ord("a") - ord("A") ; Equivalent to add a, a, 32.
+        add tmp, c, ord("a") - ord("A") ; Equivalent to add a, c, 32.
-        out a
+        out tmp
         jmp tolower

+Finally, you can put read-only data into the binary, and get back an address to it by calling the `data()` function.
+Repeated calls to the same data will return the same address:

+    ; Strings get turned into UTF-8 encoded series of bytes followed by a 0. hello_world = "Hello, world!"

+    ; Bytes are embedded as-is,
+    rawbytes = b"\x00\x01"

+    ; Lists of integers will become a series of 64-bit little-endian integers in ; the data section.
+    small_squares = [n*n for n in range(10)]

+        mov a, data(hello_world)
+    print_loop:
+        lbu c, a
+        jz  c, done
+        inc a
+        out c
+    done:
+        halt

 ---